tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-7.md

 console.log(car2.make); // Jeep
 ```

-- Reference types (Objects) are different in that variable assignment *points* at an independent object existing in memory, and assigning another variable to point at the first variable copies the *reference to the object*, not the value itself.
+- Reference types (Objects, Arrays Functions, Elements, ...) are different in that variable assignment *points* at an independent object existing in memory, and assigning another variable to point at the first variable copies the *reference to the object*, not the value itself.

-## VIII. <a id="section7">Nota bene
+## VIII. <a id="section8">Nota bene
 For more information on object literals, head here: http://exploringjs.com/es6/ch_oop-besides-classes.html

-## IX. <a id="section8">Review Questions
+## IX. <a id="section9">Review Questions
 1. In programming, what is a *literal* value?
+1. List 3 JavaScript *value* types.
+1. List 3 JavaScript *reference* types.
 1. What does `Object.seal()` do?
 1. What does `Object.freeze()` do?
 1. What is wrong with the following code?